 2 Dead And 4 Injured In Shooting At University Of North Carolina Charlotte Campus

-Two people are reported dead and another four are injured after a shooting at the University of North Carolina Charlotte campus Tuesday.
+Two people are reported dead and another four are injured after a shooting at the University of North Carolina's Charlotte campus on Tuesday.

 The Charlotte-Mecklenburg Police Department announced in a tweet that authorities have one suspect in custody.